From Burnout to Rebirth Via Discipline

 Tragically, most of these burned out/depressed clinicians resist professional help.
 More than half (52%) told Medscape their problem wasn’t bad enough to warrant the effort.
 Another 46% said they could handle it themselves.
 And 40% claimed they were just too busy.
 Instead of trying to solve their problems, they resort to a range of coping mechanisms.
 Many said they relied on exercise (48%) and sleep (39%) to manage their emotional struggle.
 Others indulged in junk food and alcohol (35% and 26% respectively).

 While 43% of burned-out clinicians isolated themselves from anyone who might help, an equal number did at least talk with friends and family.
-But PBI founder and president, Stephen Schenthal, MD, MSW, suspects these casual interactions may have been less than helpful.
+But PBI Education founder Stephen Schenthal, MD, MSW, suspects these casual interactions may have been less than helpful.

 “Many practitioners tend to minimize their condition when talking to people they’re close to.
 And friends and family often shy away from difficult topics,” he explains.
 “Avoidance leads to avoidance.”